What’s the Difference Between Goose and Swan?

 Another difference between goose and swan is in their appearance.
 Considering that these waterfowl come from the same family, their appearance can be similar, and it’s pretty easy for one to confuse one waterfowl for the other, but you can tell them apart from how they look.

 First, in terms of appearance, swans are generally known to be bigger than geese.
-However, they can be variations in size sometimes due to species and hybridization.
+However, there can be variations in size sometimes due to species and hybridization.
 Nevertheless, swans are considered larger in wingspan, body length, and weight.

-For weight, a swan weighs more than 33pounds in contrast to a goose which usually weighs up to 22 pounds.
+For weight, a swan weighs more than 33 pounds in contrast to a goose, which usually weighs up to 22 pounds.

-Moreso, swans, have long tapered tail feathers.
+Moreover, swans have long tapered tail feathers.
 Geese have shorter and fatter tails that are almost rounded.

 Furthermore, when considering their appearance in terms of color, one will notice that goose mostly comes in various colors, including grey, silver, white, or even blue, with white markings on their belly or lower tail.